Feeling Content But Craving Growth? Here’s What Helped Me

 What do I need or want to change?

-I would love to hear your thoughts on that question and anything else you want to share in the comments.
+I would love to hear your thoughts on that question and any additional comments you'd like to share.

 I Ignored the Warning, Look What Happened (on burnout) by